Independent comparison of registered agent services for New Mexico LLCs and corporations.

 Source: New Mexico Secretary of State · Statute reference NMSA §53-19-5

-For most New Mexico LLCs, Northwest Registered Agent ranks first on privacy and Mainstay Filing offers the best value at $99/year.
+For most New Mexico LLCs, Northwest Registered Agent ranks first on privacy and reliability.
+Mainstay Filing earns the Editor's Choice for value at $99/year with the same core features.
 State-specific options like New Mexico Registered Agent.co specialize in same-state filings.

 Commercial services range $50–$250 per year.
 Mainstay Filing is $99/yr; Northwest is $125/yr; ZenBusiness is $199/yr; LegalZoom is $249/yr.